 P143 Orphan Hope Program

-A foreign exchange trip for orphan children.
 A Mission Trip in your own home.
-A life changing 5 - 10 week summer and 4 - 5 week winter event where you welcome an orphaned child into your family's home.
+A life changing 5 - 6 week summer and 4 - 5 week winter event where you welcome an orphaned child into your family's home.
 Some of these children have never had, or were too little to remember a normal family life.
 You can help change that!
 You show them what a loving family is all about, to be loved and cared for without conditions.
 You help them learn English, introduce them to our culture, immerse them into an atmosphere of happiness.
-You might be surprised at whose life is changed the most at the end of the 4 to 10 weeks.
+You might be surprised at whose life is changed the most at the end of the hosting.

 Project 143 Orphan HOPE Winter Programs run between mid December and mid January